BUD & LOU, CAT-WOMEN, JEKYLL & HYDE, HOSTILE BRAINS, and HOSTILE MARTIANS… IT CAME FROM… AND MUCH MUCH MORE!

 Bill Warren writes- “This romantic triangle is extremely artificial-Karloff at all time seems avuncular, not predatory-and was apparently added for the obligatory romantic elements, to enlarge the plot beyond Bud & Lou fleeing from Hyde.”

-The film shows as Warren points out a “series of set pieces” as they chase Hyde around a wax museum, filled with homages to other films like wax likenesses of the Frankenstein’s monster and Dracula.
+The film shows Warren pointing out a “series of set pieces” as they chase Hyde around a wax museum, filled with homages to other films like wax likenesses of Frankenstein’s monster and Dracula.

 Sadly, the film was not well received, people had started to tire of the ‘meet’ films of Bud and Lou and the popularity was waning.
 Universal had actually been planning a Abbott and Costello Meet the Creature from the Black Lagoon but it never got off the ground.

 Craig Stevens co-stars as Bruce Adams, Helen Wescott as Vicky Edwards, and Reginald Denny as the Inspector with John Dierkes as Batley.

 Slim: Now look!
 You can’t make two persons out of one.
 If there’s a monster, there’s a monster.
 If there’s a Dr. Jekyll, there’s a Dr. Jekyll.
 But one can’t be the other.

 Tubby: Now listen Slim.
 All I know is that I locked up the monster and when I came back, Dr. Jekyll was there.
 You know I’m no magician.